yunuskorkmaz/docs.tr-tr/docs/visual-basic/misc/file-s-open-mode-wasn-t-set-to-a-valid-value.md

 ## <a name="to-correct-this-error"></a>Bu hatayı düzeltmek için

--   Dosya Aç modu için sağlanmadığında değeri doğrulayın.
+-   Dosya açma modu için sağlanmadığında değeri doğrulayın.

 ## <a name="see-also"></a>Ayrıca Bkz.